Creating a Legacy Scan

 , andscan:manage

-- (Optional).
+(Optional).
 Bright provides a list of preconfigured scan templates to help users assess their vulnerabilities quicker and more efficiently.
 The list is available in the Scan Template.
 Click Import configuration to apply changes.
 You also can create a template to apply frequently used scan configurations.
 For further details, see Managing Scan Templates.
-We recommend initially using the Light Scan template to test target connectivity and performance, and only then customize a Scan further.

 Defining scan targets